ArisPodotas/Hyperland-config/README.md

 # Disclaimer

 This config is for Omarchy operating systems, it was designed on an omarchy desktop.
+Master refers to omarchy, shouldn't matter too much I don't think.

 # Notes